Nguyễn Phương Lan: Competitive career

 Nguyễn made her international debut at the 1993 Southeast Asian Games where she won a bronze medal in jianshu.
 Two years later, she competed in the 1995 World Wushu Championships and won a silver medal in jianshu and a bronze medal in daoshu.
 Wushu was later re-introduced in the 1997 Southeast Asian Games and Nguyễn won the gold medal in nanquan and a silver medal in qiangshu.
-Shortly after, she was a triple medalist at the 1997 World Wushu Championships, winning a silver medal in jianshu and two bronze medals in nanquan and qiangshu.
+Shortly after, she was a triple medalist at the 1997 World Wushu Championships, winning a silver medal in jianshu and bronze medals in nanquan and qiangshu.
 Two years later, she was the first world champion in nangun and won a silver medal in nandao and bronze medal in nanquan at the 1999 World Wushu Championships.
-A year later at the 2000 Asian Wushu Championships, she won gold medals in nandao and nangun as well as a silver medal in nanquan and won the all-around championship for female nanquan.
-A year later at the 2001 Southeast Asian Games, Nguyễn won a gold medal in nandao and nangun combined and a bronze medal in nanquan.
-Her last competition was at the 2001 World Wushu Championships, where she won two silver medals in nanquan and nangun and a bronze medal in nandao.
+At the 2000 Asian Wushu Championships, she won gold medals in nandao and nangun and a silver medal in nanquan and won the all-around championship for female nanquan.
+At the 2001 Southeast Asian Games, Nguyễn won a gold medal in nandao and nangun combined and a bronze medal in nanquan.
+Her last competition was the 2001 World Wushu Championships, where she won silver medals in nanquan and nangun and a bronze medal in nandao.